Menu Close

 Section Nine B: The Vice President

-The vice president shall perform the duties of the president in the latter’s absence, inability or refusal to act.
-The vice president can also perform duties as directed by the board.
+The vice president shall attend all meetings and perform the duties of the president in the latter’s absence, inability, or refusal to act.
+The vice president can also perform duties as directed by the Board.

 Section Nine C: The Treasurer